This article aims at detailing the workflow and best practices to use Pix4D products for real estate purposes with a Parrot Bebop 2 to capture images.

-The Getting Started provides the basis for understanding the app: 202557269 (Android and iOS).
+The Getting Started provides the basis for understanding the app: Pix4Dcapture - Getting Started (Android and iOS).
 It is recommended to carefully read the instructions before going to the field and starting the first flight.
-The app connects to Bebop 2 with or without a remote controller.
-For more information: 213226623.

 Different types of mission can be selected depending on the purpose of the mapping.
-For more information:209960726.
+For more information:(Android, iOS) Which type of mission to choose.
 For real estate applications, a simple grid mission combined with a circular mission would be a good option.

 There are three ways to upload the images to the cloud:

 1. Through Pix4Dcapture: Synchronizing consists in generating the Pix4D project file (.p4d) on the mobile device and transferring the images from the drone.
-This can be done on the field right after the flight or later in the office: 204716225 (Android), 204057579 (iOS).
+This can be done on the field right after the flight or later in the office: (Android) How to synchronize and upload the mission to the cloud (Android), (iOS) How to synchronize and upload a mission to the cloud (iOS).
 Then the mission can be uploaded to the cloud when Internet connection is available.

 Once the images are uploaded to the cloud, the processing starts automatically on Pix4D servers and a notification is send by email to confirm the status of the project.
 When the processing is completed, a second email is sent with the direct link to access the project.

 The following instructions explain how to share the model and download the inputs or outputs:

 2. Select the solution Pix4Dmodel.